Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Re-using Form Module VBA Coding for New Projects.

 Do you have any idea as to how and why we are asked to write the VBA Code on the Form Module itself for Event Procedures?
 How the Events are Raised and the Code is executed when an Event occurs.
 It is interesting to explore and find out these aspects of Coding.
-Once we know the inner workings of this trick and a few basic rules that go with it, then we can think of refining the existing procedure and doing it differently.
+Once we know the inner workings of this trick and a few basic rules that go with it, then we can think of refining the existing procedure and doing it differently and in a better organized way.

 What happens when we add a control to the Form?
 How does the code we write in the Event Procedure get executed when an event occurs?
 Is there any other alternative approach that can give us the same result and ease of Coding?